finlaywashere/DownloadsCategorizer/ICS3UC_RST/docs/usage.md

 This configuration file is in the format `(glob pattern) folder`

+Note: There is an example configuration provided in the `docs/sample configs/` folder or you can also use the `ConfigurationGenerator` class

 Note: There cannot be any spaces in the glob pattern, however there can be spaces in the folder path

 Also note: The folder path is relative to the Downloads folder